meet-projects/Y1-Summer-Labs/01. Intro Lab/README.md

     - Click on `main.py` (it may already be selected).

 3. The editor
+    - The editor is the white box.
     -  The editor lets us write code in our files, then run it again and again.
     - Paste this code into the editor:
-        - `print("Hello world!")`
+        - `print("Hello Y1s!")`

 4. The run button
     - You can run the code in your `main.py` file by clicking the `Run` button at the top of the screen.